hyprwm/hyprland-wiki/content/configuring/core/dispatchers.md

 It is a workspace that you can toggle on/off on any monitor.

 For example, to move a window to a named special workspace you can use the following syntax:

 ```lua
 hl.bind("SUPER + SHIFT + S", hl.dsp.window.move({ workspace = "special:magic" }))
 -- Show/hide the workspace, and any windows on it:
 hl.bind("SUPER + S", hl.dsp.workspace.toggle_special("magic"))
 ```

+> [!NOTE]
+> Dispatchers that only handle special workspaces, such as `hl.dsp.workspace.toggle_special()`, accept a name and apply the `special:` prefix themselves.
+> Dispatchers that accept *any* workspace must be given the `special:` prefix in order to target the correct special workspace.
+> The example above illustrates this.

 ## Executing with rules